idaplokk-taltek-erik/imgchain/README.md

   Use `/get-session` to see how the authenticated user/session looks like.
 - Go to [localhost:3000/docs](http://localhost:3000/docs), and test out the application specific methods/routes.
 The API endpoints specified in there are behind authentication, so logged out users cannot access them.

-In order to request `user.list` the user has to the authenticated.
-Just perform the `auth.login` request with default data provided by swagger to test it out.
-Otherwise create a new user with `auth.register`.

 Read more at [server/README.md](./server/README.md).

 ## Starting the UI